risingwavelabs/risingwave-docs-legacy/docs/sql/create-source/create-source-cdc.md

 ### `ROW FORMAT` parameters

 - `DEBEZIUM_JSON` — [Debezium](https://debezium.io) is a log-based CDC tool that can capture row changes from various database management systems such as PostgreSQL, MySQL, and SQL Server and generate events with consistent structures.
-Supported data type: JSON.
+Supported serialization format: JSON.
 - `MAXWELL` — [Maxwell](https://maxwells-daemon.io) is a log-based CDC tool that can capture row changes from MySQL and write them as JSON to Kafka.